aichemydev/Wring_docs/docs/TG Smart Observer/view.md

 After you choose `Delete`, the page will be refreshed.

-After you click on the test you sent, it will send you to another view, where you can see the steps you recorded.
+After you click on the test you sent, it will send you to the next view, where you can see the steps recorded during your session.

 ![Quikly Dashboard](/img/n.png)